Recent health news, buzzworthy medical blogs, and personal wellness advice curated by our PinnacleCare team and our CEO, Dr. Miles Varn.

 - Second Opinions: If you receive a serious diagnosis like cancer or your doctor tells you that you need surgery, seek a second medical opinion from a qualified specialist who has experience treating the disease.
 If the second opinion does not confirm or support the original diagnosis and treatment recommendation, seek a third opinion.

-- Universal Medical Record: Strive to ensure that all the physicians involved in your treatment have access to your complete medical record and that they communicate with each other.
+- Curated Medical Record: Strive to ensure that all the physicians involved in your treatment have access to your complete medical record and that they communicate with each other.
 It can often help to have someone review your comprehensive medical record to ensure that information is complete and organized before you seek a second opinion.
 To prepare for the unexpected, it is a good idea to have a secure record digitally available for sharing with all health care providers whenever and wherever the need should arise.

 - Health Advisor or Advocate: Have a primary care doctor or a health advisor/advocate who can oversee and coordinate your care.